The problem

 Step 5: Complete tasks

-# Research agent completes its task with results
+# Research agent saves results with provenance

 -H "X-Agent-Key: dlg_research_key" \